What is branding?

 For example, you could say that Apple’s USP is found in “user experience”: everything they do is meant to have the user at its core.

-Google’s USP might be in the way they connect people with information, whereas Amazon’s might be providing whatever product you need quickly, efficiently, and at as low a cost as possible.
+Google’s USP might be in the way they connect people with information.
+In contrast, Amazon might be providing whatever product you need quickly, efficiently, and at as low a cost as possible.

-Figuring out what your USP is can take time, but it’s a crucial piece of your brand.
+Figuring out your USP can take time, but it’s a crucial piece of your brand.

 4. Name your business